 What would camp and life be without play!
 It’s easier to learn something new when it’s fun and if you are in a relaxed mood, so our staff bring this joyful spirit to camp days.
 Playing a competitive or non-competitive game with laughter and flexibility builds empathy and trust with others.
 During the school year, younger people often have a very full schedules, so at camp we balance structured and non-structured times of day, where some play is initiated by the staff and youth leaders and some by the campers themselves, so they get to practice leading from within and from each other, as well as being led.
 Play is a powerful catalyst for positive socialization.
 Through play, children get to “play nicely” with others—to work together, follow mutually agreed upon rules, and socialize in groups.
 As adults, we can continue to use play to break down barriers and improve our relationships with others and to experience JOY!

-We Are Similar and Different-Diversity, Equity, Inclusion
+We Are Similar and Different – Diversity, Equity, Inclusion

 Camp is a positive force for hanging out with people who are both different than you, as well as finding points of contact and similarity.
 We believe that this world is better when there is a diversity of opinions, which often comes from growing up in different backgrounds, and each of us coming into this world with unique medicine for the world.
 We are committed to making a camp experience that is extraordinary for children and families from all sorts of backgrounds.
-Our Diversity, Equity and Inclusion goals include hiring staff from diverse racial, gender, economic, cultural, religious, and sexual orientation backgrounds and match kids in a group with staff of similar backgrounds when we can; training for staff and youth leaders that invites in goal setting in this area, and supports ways to be more inclusive in terms of the language used, and the kind of activities provided and books read; doing our part with scholarship, work exchange and flexible payment plans, to bring down economic barriers; inviting in leadership on our staff and youth leader teams for those in historically marginalized communities, to center these voices more strongly.
+Our Diversity, Equity and Inclusion goals include hiring staff from diverse racial, gender, economic, cultural, religious, and sexual orientation backgrounds and matching kids in a group with staff of similar backgrounds when we can; training for staff and youth leaders that invites in goal setting in this area and supports ways to be more inclusive in terms of the language used, and the kind of activities provided and books read; doing our part with scholarship and flexible payment plans to bring down economic barriers; inviting in leadership on our staff and youth leader teams for those in historically marginalized communities, to center these voices more strongly.
 These are seeds we are planting for the world which we want to see, but which is not yet here.
 We are in a learning process and evolving.
 In addition, activities we plan are guided by a multiple intelligences model of how people learn.
 With interactive games, kinesthetic experiences, expressive art, time in nature, and more, we want both to ground kids in things in which they feel confident, and also stretch them to learn more about those they are not.
 Our food project team is very conscientious about using Kosher products, as well as providing alternatives for those with allergies or sensitivities.
-Our dream is to create a camp and a world where there is justice for all, where all people are respected, treated well, and celebrated for who they are and where all can explore what it means to be them!
+Our dream is to create a camp and a world where there is justice for all, where all people are respected, treated well, and celebrated for who they are, and where all can explore what it means to be them!

 Positive Guidance and Being Friendship Coaches